General Instrument AY-3-8910: Bus system

-Three additional registers controlled the volume of the channels, as well as turning on or off the optional envelope controls on them.
-Finally the last three registers controlled the times of the envelope controller, by setting the envelope type and envelope cycle time.
-A total of eight envelope types include sawtooth shape or triangle shape, starting on either maximum or minimum.
-The shape can also be set to repeat for a cycling effect.
-A total of 65535 different cycle times can be set.
-As there was only one envelope shared between all three channels, many programmers ignored it and programmed their own envelope controllers in software (controlling volume directly).
-A well known trick was to run the hardware envelope at cycle times above 20 Hz to produce sawtooth or triangle-wave like bass sounds.

-Although there are only 16 registers, the four MSB bits of the 8-bit bus must be set to the factory default '0000' value when selecting a register.
+There are only 16 registers, requiring only four bits of the 8-bit value indicated while in "address mode".
+In most examples, the four MSB bits of the value must be set to the factory default '0000' value when selecting a register.
 Incorrectly setting the MSB bits causes the chip to ignore the register change.
-General Instruments did take orders for customized MSB bits (factory set to other than '0000').
-The chips made with customize-set MSB register bits allow the same processor to control more than one AY chip on the same bus (e.g. TurboSound for ZX Spectrum).
+GI did take orders for customized versions that responded only to MSB values other than '0000'.
+These allow the same processor to control more than one AY chip on the same bus (e.g. TurboSound for ZX Spectrum), using the MSB values as a chip select.
 There are many new-old-stock (NOS) chips on the secondary market with MSB bits factory set to a non-'0000' value.
-The non-0000 value can cause significant developmental troubles for designers and repair technicians.
+The non-'0000' value can cause significant developmental troubles for designers and repair technicians.
 Software must be written to identify the correct value of the MSB bits on any given chip.
-Also, software must be changed or hardware added to allow these factory set MSB chips to be used in place of the default '0000' chips.
+Also, software must be changed or hardware added to allow these factory-set-MSB chips to be used in place of the default '0000' chips.